 I’ve personally tried mindfulness meditation when I struggle with sleep.
 I always drifted away into sleep before I knew it.

-Again, if you follow blindly to the many advice that asks you to meditate when stressed, you may end up trapped in vicious cycle of negative thoughts.
+Again, if you follow blindly to the many advice that asks you to meditate when stressed, you may end up trapped in a vicious cycle of negative thoughts.
 It’s not that meditation doesn’t work for stressful situations.
 The problem lies in beginners who tried to meditate alone when they are overwhelmed by stress or anxiety.

 Until you mastered mindfulness meditation that you’re able to meditate comfortably alone, and being aware of breathing and wandering thoughts, you should meditate with guidance during a stressful scenario.
-This can be in the form of guided meditation app or under the watchful eye of a meditation teacher.
+This can be in the form of a guided meditation app or under the watchful eye of a meditation teacher.